14 November 2019

 If Airbnb eventually decides to go back to black, we think their dark theme will be as follows: Reduced contrast by softening colors and slightly darkened photos, and a bit off-white for navigation controls.

 We wanted the MiFit brand to be connected across light and dark themes, so we just chose the darker shades of the same palette of colorful elements.

 As Snapchat is all about photos, we added a subtle tinting effect to them in a Snapchat dark theme.
 It matched the darkened surroundings and reduced unnecessary contrast.

 For Tinder dark mode, we used several hues of grey color.
 Near surfaces use lighter shades of grey, while distant ones have darker hues.

-While implementing dark mode seems easy, designing for it might pose some challenges in terms of accessibility and readability, as well as a consistent look and feel for your brand.
+While implementing dark mode for iOS seems easy, designing for it might pose some challenges in terms of accessibility and readability, as well as a consistent look and feel for your brand.
 We hope this small guide was helpful!
 Reach out to us via a contact form, Agente is ready to help!